 Black Hole Imaged for the First Time

-Anything you’ve seen pretending to be a photo of a black hole, prior to yesterday, was an animation or a manipulation of some kind
+Before today: anything we’ve seen pretending to be a photo of a black hole was a fictionalized animation or a manipulation of some kind

 4/11/19, 4:36 pm EDT